kennethdyer/versc/README.md

 Versc is a tool for use in documentation projects that rely on reStructuredText as source code.
-It scans the givne source repository, finds all version descriptors that are not in a list of supported versions, then prints the finds to stdout in a format similar to `grep`.
+It scans the givne source repository, finds all version descriptors that are not in a list of supported versions, then prints the finds to stdout in a format similar to grep.

 ## Installation